-Power of Minister to make rules
+(Power of Minister to make rules)

-- 41. The Minister may make such rules, prescribe such forms and generally do such things as he thinks expedient- - (a) for regulating the practice under this Act, including the service of documents;
+41. The Minister may make such rules, prescribe such forms and generally do such things as he thinks expedient-

-(b) for classifying goods and services for the purposes of registration of trade marks;

-(c) for making or requiring duplicates of trade marks and other documents;

-for securing and regulating the publishing and selling or distributing, in such manner as the Minister thinks fit, of copies of trade marks and other documents;
+- (a) for regulating the practice under this Act, including the service of documents; - (b) for classifying goods and services for the purposes of registration of trade marks; - (c) for making or requiring duplicates of trade marks and other documents; - (d) for securing and regulating the publishing and selling or distributing, in such manner as the Minister thinks fit, of copies of trade marks and other documents; - (e) generally, for regulating the business of the Registrar in relation to trade marks and all things by this Act placed under the direction or control of the Registrar.

-(e)
+(Fees)